Print this role profile

 A solutions architect does not work in isolation.
 They will work as part of a team of architects who look at enterprise architecture, technical architecture and security architecture.
 All architects work closely with key stakeholders from the business to ensure that the needs of the business are being met by the architecture teams.

-A solutions architect exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A solutions architect exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the solutions architect has level 5 capabilities, i.e. ensures and advises on the skills outlined below.

-Uses appropriate tools, including logical models of components and interfaces, to contribute to the development of systems architectures in specific business or functional areas.
-Produces detailed component specifications and translates these into detailed designs for implementation using selected products.
-Within a business change programme, assists in the preparation of technical plans and cooperates with business assurance and project staff to ensure that appropriate technical resources are made available.
-Provides advice on technical aspects of system development and integration (including requests for changes, deviations from specifications, etc.) and ensures that relevant technical strategies, policies, standards and practices (including security) are applied correctly.
+Leads the development of solution architectures in specific business, infrastructure or functional areas.
+Ensures that appropriate tools and methods are available, understood and employed in architecture development.
+Within a change programme, leads the preparation of technical plans and, in liaison with business assurance and project staff, ensures that appropriate technical resources are made available.
+Provides advice on technical aspects of solution development and integration (including requests for changes, deviations from specifications, etc.) and ensures that relevant technical strategies, policies, standards and practices (including security) are applied correctly.

 Takes responsibility for understanding client requirements, collecting data, delivering analysis and problem resolution.
 Identifies, evaluates and recommends options, implementing if required.
 Collaborates with, and facilitates stakeholder groups, as part of formal or informal consultancy agreements.
 Seeks to fully address client needs, enhancing the capabilities and effectiveness of client personnel, by ensuring that proposed solutions are properly understood and appropriately exploited.